 “What are your plans?”
 I whisper in bed.

 He whispers back how many different ways we can have sex.

 The next day is just one final, Psychology.
 The main question is to describe how the subsequent psychologists, Jung, Adler, Rogers, etc, have branched out from the father of psychology, Sigmund Freud and psychoanalysis.
 I dispute the professor’s claim that Freud is the originator of all psychology, citing William Shakespeare as the true inspiration for examining the human psyche.
-I predict that Freudian psychology will find dominance only on the Upper Eastside and Westside of New York City and is fading away.
+I predict that Freudian psychology is dominant only on the Upper Eastside and Westside of New York City and is fading away.
 I write a short coda about my experiences with Dr Kamakazi and how he blended oriental culture, Catholicism and the Oedipal complex into an effective treatment for my Post-Traumatic Stress Disorder.
 I describe the other psychologists not as Freud’s successors but originators of their own schools.